northNomad/ADTGP/README.md

 #### Step1: Prepare data and design matrix

-Under the hood, user defined categorical variables take an uninformative standard normal prior.
+Under the hood, the coefficients for user defined categorical variables take an uninformative standard normal prior.

 If no user defined covariate is added, you don’t need to prepare the